-- 2.6) Solve for a solution, c, to Cmo and add a solution tuple < p, c > to the list of candidate solutions, lc, for CoP - 3) Sort the potential solutions, lc, of CoP and output both the highest valued solution and the list of other potential solutions knapsack size allocations are fixed, ASCENT solves for a maximal consumer solution that only considers the current size constraint of its knapsack and not produced/consumed resources.
-This process is shown in step 2.1 of Figure 6.
+To break the tight-coupling between producer and consumer ordering, ASCENT employs a special heuristic.
+Once the knapsack size allocations are fixed, ASCENT solves for a maximal consumer solution that only considers the current size constraint of its knapsack and not produced/consumed resources.
+This step is shown in code listing (2) of Figure 7.